jundalisay/spblist/content/en/research/hegel/spirit/part-a/section-2i.md

 <!-- ### 2.
 The Inner Realm -->

-{{< s v='143' >}} This true being of things does not exist immediately for consciousness.
+{{< s v='143' >}} This true existence of things does not exist immediately for consciousness.

 Rather, consciousness takes up a mediated relation to the inner.

 In the form of understanding, it looks through the intervening play of forces into the real and true background of things.

 The middle term combines the 2 extremes: